jha-niraj/InterviewIo-Live-Poll/server/README.md

-# 🖥️ InterviewIO Server
+# 🖥️ Intervue Server

-Backend server for the InterviewIO Live Polling & Quiz System.
+Backend server for the Intervue Live Polling & Quiz System.
 Built with Express, Socket.io, Prisma, and PostgreSQL.

 ---